Internet and Its Uses · 4 question types

 The router's main jobs:

-The home box from an internet provider is a router (often combined with a switch and a wireless access point in one unit).
+The home box from an internet provider is a (often combined with a switch and a wireless access point in one unit).

-A switch is a device that connects multiple devices on the same LAN and forwards packets only to the specific device that needs them.
+A switch is a device that connects multiple devices on the same and forwards packets only to the specific device that needs them.

-Switches read each packet's destination MAC address and send the packet only out of the port leading to that MAC.
+Switches read each packet's destination and send the packet only out of the port leading to that MAC.
 This is more efficient than the older hub, which simply broadcast every packet out of every port.

 A Wireless Access Point (WAP) is a device that lets wireless devices join a wired network.